-‘White Pearl’ hyacinths are remarkable hyacinths because of their extraordinary white bloom.
+‘White Pearl’ hyacinth is a remarkable variety because of its extraordinary white bloom.

 White pearl hyacinth facts